Puig picks Braves, Glasnow makes strong return to Rays - WHIZ News

 SPRINGER HELD OUT

-Outfielder George Springer missed practice because of a delay in receiving his coronavirus test results, the latest in a series of testing snafus for the Houston Astros.
+Houston outfielder George Springer missed practice because of a delay in receiving his coronavirus test results, the latest in a series of testing snafus for the Astros.

-Manager Dusty Baker said he understands baseball is trying to work the kinks out of the new system.
-Baker said he hopes they get things figured out soon so no players are forced to miss games because of testing delays.
+Manager Dusty Baker said he understands Major League Baseball is trying to work the kinks out of the new system.
+Baker said he hopes things get figured out soon so no players are forced to miss games because of testing delays.

-The Minnesota Twins say outfielder Byron Buxton has a sprained left foot.
-His status is day to day.
-He hurt his foot chasing a flyball on Monday night.
+Minnesota Twins center fielder Byron Buxton has a sprained left foot and is day to day.
+He got hurt chasing a fly ball Monday night.

+Texas Rangers catcher Robinson Chirinos could miss the start of the season because of an injured right ankle sustained in an intrasquad game Monday night.
+Left fielder Willie Calhoun also left that game early, after feeling tightness in his right hip flexor.

+“He is still tender today.
+If you talk to him, he doesn’t think he’ll be out that long.
+We believe there is a strain in there,” manager Chris Woodward said.

 NATS HITTING COACH RETURNS